 Why would you need a value stream map?
 Organizations often use them to quantify the information that’s part of a planned process.
 A properly thought-out VSM is very useful in determining if a project’s plan is more complex than necessary.
 It might also help identify areas where it could be counterproductive, slowing or even stopping project delivery.
 As a result, you can then plan to address those issues or optimize the process to achieve your goals in a faster, more smooth way.

 To create a value stream map, you may choose to use a value chain diagram.
 A value chain diagram shows the various activities related to a material product or service.
 These are the activities that are typically referred to as "value streams."
 So when a value stream map is created, the information may come from here.

-The history of value stream mapping
+The role of technology in value stream analysis

 What kinds of waste can you use value stream mapping to curb?